mt-mods/protector/README.md

 protector_pvp = true
 - true or false this setting disabled pvp inside of protected areas for all players apart from those listed on the protector node.

+protector_night_pvp = false
+- when true this setting enables pvp at night time only, even inside protected areas, requires protector_pvp to be active to work.

 protector_spawn = 10
 - Sets an area 10 nodes around static spawnpoint that is protected.

-protector_drop = true
-- When true players who dig inside a protected area will automatically drop tools to stop them going any further.

 protector_hurt = 2
 - When set to above 0, players digging in protected areas will be hurt by 2 health points (or whichever number it's set to)